 Why Guests Can’t Count on Being Able to Ride Rise of the Resistance in 2020

 Here’s the catch though.
 Boarding groups for the Rise of the Resistance virtual queue run out very fast – often in a matter of seconds.
-Even with the current reduced park capacity in 2020 (estimated at about 25%), everyone who wants to ride Rise of the Resistance can’t.
+Even with the current reduced park capacity in 2020, everyone who wants to ride Rise of the Resistance can’t.
 Park hours are much shorter than they used to be, the ride still has breakdowns, and not all ride vehicles can be filled close to capacity.
 All of these things limit the availability of this attraction.

 Just in advance of this new boarding group system, Disney completed the process of installing plexiglass in the 8 person ride vehicles between rows.
-This will likely add a fair amount of capacity to the attraction.
+This adds a fair amount of capacity to the attraction.
 Previously, only 1 group could ride per vehicle but this will make 2 groups possible.
 Of course, with rows that seat 4, vehicles still won’t always be filled to capacity.

 Once you actually get a boarding group and are called to ride, how long will you wait in the real queue for Rise of the Resistance?
 The answer is that is depends – a lot.
 Some early morning groups may find the ride close to a walk on if they go as soon as their group is called.
 Some groups may wait quite a bit longer, especially if the ride breaks down at all and backs up the queue.